Noeska/illegiblesemantics/projects/proj-2.md

 Lyrically and thematically, it's all about war, genocide, nuclear holocaust, Satan and blasphemy, and -- *war*.

-Logo-wise, War Metal bands seem to have a thing for **black "negative space" letters** with a **white keyline detail**, giving the whole logo an **embossed effect** illusion -- it's as if you're looking at the skeletal remains left behind by a nuclear war.
+Logo-wise, War Metal bands seem to have a thing for **black "negative space" letters** with a **white keyline detail**, giving the whole logo an **embossed effect** illusion.
 One extra detail to add to the letters are **long, pointed spikes** that protrude from the letters' edges.
-These not only give the logo a menacing, militant look, they also help reinforce the illusion of depth.
+Together, they give the logo an uneasy impression -- it's as if you're looking at something of the Lovecraftian void; it's not there, yet it is -- when trying to grasp it, it hurts.
 ![War Metal](..\assets\img\projects\proj-2\war.jpg)